-Everyone seems to be writing about these days and I am glad for it.
+Everyone seems to be writing about virtual reality these days and I am glad for it.
 However, some articles do more justice to VR than others.
 I recently read this article on Forbes: The One Reason Why Many Millennials Would Use Virtual Reality Products At Work.
-The article leads in with the wish for “smart offices” (like smart cities, smart cars, and everything else “smart”), runs down a few stats on why Millenials are dissatisfied with old school technology at work (who wouldn’t be?), and jumps into a few ways virtual reality increases productivity.
+The article leads in with the wish for “smart offices” (like smart cities, smart cars, and everything else “smart”), runs down a few stats on why Millennials are dissatisfied with old school technology at work (who wouldn’t be?), and jumps into a few ways virtual reality increases productivity.
 While I agree that virtual reality can increase productivity, I doubt it’s a big enough problem for companies to invest in a whole new technology.
-I think the author would have done better to focus on the business value of VR and not what a random selection of Millenials think.
+I think the author would have done better to focus on the business value of VR and not what a random selection of Millennials think.

 CEOs already know their companies are in the midst of the digital age.
 They are looking ahead to what technology to use from artificial intelligence to cybersecurity.
-They are doing this not because Millenials think it’s is cool, but because ignoring that tech and the people who understand it poses a threat to the success of the company.
-Millenials may “see the value of VR at work” but companies are already implementing these digital strategies and developing their employee’s skills.
+They are doing this not because Millennials think it’s is cool, but because ignoring that tech and the people who understand it poses a threat to the success of the company.
+Millennials may “see the value of VR at work” but companies are already implementing these digital strategies and developing their employee’s skills.

 Virtual reality is one more digital tool that CEOs may use to keep the technological edge.
 Here are three ways VR provides business value to the enterprise.